-If I’m honest, getting them to pack their own lunches is still a work in progress.
+If I’m honest, getting them to pack their own lunches is great some days and glitchy on others.
 Some mornings they blow me away by how quickly and effectively they pack their lunches.
 Other mornings, getting them to put a cheese stick, apple, and whole grain muffin into the bento box feels like the biggest ask ever.
 But no matter what, they are more engaged in the process and therefore eat more of the food.

 The trick that has really been a game-changer in making lunch packing easier is preparing foods ahead of time.
 The weeks when I have a stash of chimichangas, calzones, or muffins made for the taking, everything moves more smoothly in the mornings because a lot of the decisions are already made.